mthomas7/stat-slides/binomial/binomial.md

 Suppose both parents are carriers.

-Will the distribution of the number of children with sickle cell anemia in a family with 2 children be Binomially distirbuted?
+Will the distribution of the number of children with sickle cell anemia in a family with 2 children be Binomially distributed?

 Graph the probability distribution.